allianceauth/allianceauth/docs/installation/services/phpbb3.md

  - Database Username is your auth MySQL user, usually `allianceserver`
  - Database Password is this user’s password

+If you use a table prefix other than the standard `phpbb_` you need to add an additional setting to your auth project's settings file, `PHPBB3_TABLE_PREFIX = ''`, and enter the prefix.

 You should see `Succesful Connection` and proceed.

 Enter administrator credentials on the next page.